ZooCrypt/AutoGnP/README.md

 ./configure --disable-streamio --without-Singular --disable-static sudo make install

-# Compile ZooCrypt
+# Ocaml libraries

-Then, the websocket server can be compiled with 'make'.

-It is also possible to use a global Ocaml installation and install the following libraries yourself, e.g., using the opam package package manager for OCaml (see http://opam.ocamlpro.com/):
+It is probably easiest to install the following ocaml dependencies using the opam manager for OCaml (see http://opam.ocamlpro.com/):
 - ounit
 - yojson
 - websocket
 - ctypes
+- ctypes-foreign
+- bolt
 - ... (and their dependencies)

+# Compile ZooCrypt

+Then, the websocket server can be compiled with 'make wszoocrypt' and the batch tool can be compiled with .

+# Examples

+The examples can be found in 'examples/ok'.

+They can stepped through using a web interface by executing './wszoocrypt.native file' and following the instructions.

+They can be all executed by running 'make test-examples'.
+This also creates the EasyCrypt 'ec' files in extraction.
+These files can be checked with the bundled version of EasyCrypt

+# Limitations

+Extraction for the Waters'09 examples is not enabled since the support for extracting Hybrid arguments is still incomplete.